 Breach of Contract Lawyer

-A ‘tort’ involves a duty imposed without benefit of a contract, such as the duty not to run a red light and hit someone with your car.
+If you believe your lawyer has violated the contract, contact the Arizona breach of contract lawyers at Entrekin Law today.
+A ‘tort’ involves a duty imposed without the benefit of a contract, such as the duty not to run a red light and hit someone with your car.
 By contrast, a ‘contract’ imposes duties established by a legally enforceable agreement.
 Legal malpractice is a tort and is generally defined by courts across the country as the failure of an attorney to act as a reasonable and prudent attorney in the same or similar circumstances would act, causing damages.

 What is Considered a Legal Breach of Contract?

 This is a fancy way of saying an attorney’s duties to their client are those generally imposed upon all attorneys, not just those set forth in the attorney’s contract for employment.
 Our breach of contract lawyers in Phoenix, Arizona can hold your law firm responsible for not upholding their contracted duties.